hashicorp/packer-plugin-hashicups/.github/CONTRIBUTING.md

 for.
 By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

-When contributing in any way to the Packer project (new issue, PR, etc), please be aware that our team identifies with many gender pronouns.
+When contributing in any way to the Packer project (new issue, PR, etc.), please be aware that our team identifies with many gender pronouns.
 Please remember to use nonbinary pronouns (they/them) and gender neutral language ("Hello folks") when addressing our team.
 For more reading on our code of conduct, please see the